Visual-Regression-Tracker/agent-cypress/README.md

   ignoreAreas: [{ x: 1, y: 2, width: 100, height: 200 }],
   retryLimit: 2,
-  keepScreenshot: false, // Keep screenshot local copy, false by default });
+  keepScreenshot: false, // Keep screenshot local copy, false by default }, (err)=>{
+  console.log('Screenshot has diff with baseline', err);
+  return true; // Skip failing test
+});
 ```
+##### options (optional)

+Allows to set options for taking screenshot.
+All `options` from `screenshot` command are also supported [more details](https://docs.cypress.io/api/commands/screenshot.html#Arguments)

 Viewport is taken from `Cypress.config()`, if option is not set

 Browser is taken from `Cypress.browser.name`

+##### errorCallbak (optional)
+Allows you to define a callback that receives the error for custom side-effects.

+Also allows to override assertion policy.
+When callback returns `true` this acts similar to `enableSoftAssertions` option in config, but allows to enable soft assertion only for one specific screenshot.

 ### Teadown